steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

   "release branch".
 * Which gets automatically deployed.
 * Without any synchronization from other teams.
-* Inter-team communications still goes via well defined API, so it is as smooth as independent micro-services deployment.
+* Inter-team communications still goes via a well defined API, so it is as smooth as independent micro-services deployment.
+That API has all the properties that micro-services API have, which boils down to an official lifecycle.

 Therefore, instead of having to "car pool", which means having an extensive sync among the passengers, one can just hop on and hop off the train that passes at :
 * regular schedule (rollout cadence)
-* well defined stops (internal API).
+* well defined stops (internal API with lifecycle).

 Now you have the benefit of "asynchronous teams" without the operating costs of the micro-services architecture.